 Vascular Health Laboratory

-The Vascular Health Laboratory (VHL) is located in the Department of Kinesiology & Sport Management and is directed by Dr. Arturo Figueroa.
-The primary research focus of the VHL is to investigate the relationships between vascular (macro and micro) function and muscular fitness or sarcopenia (mass, strength, and exercise capacity) in aging, hypertension, obesity, metabolic syndrome, and type 2 diabetes.
+The Vascular Health Laboratory (VHL) is located in the Department of Kinesiology & Sport Management, directed by Dr. Arturo Figueroa.
+The primary research focus of the VHL is to investigate the relationships between vascular (macro and micro) function, muscular fitness (sarcopenia and dynapenia), and exercise capacity in aging, hypertension, obesity, metabolic syndrome, and type 2 diabetes.
 The primary interventions used in the VHL are resistance exercise training and L-citrulline supplementation.
-Currently, there are collaborations with faculty focusing on vascular function, body composition, and dietary supplementations.
+Current research projects include using a 4-week L-citrulline intervention to enhance endothelial function in prediabetic middle-aged and older women.
+Another study involves testing older adults' vascular function at rest and during submaximal handgrip and plantar flexion exercise.
+The VHL also collaborates with other faculty focusing on vascular function, body composition, and dietary supplementations.

 For More Information